 College is the most influential phase in a student’s life.
 Here they realise where they currently stand and where they want to be in the next 4-5 years.
 It’s the best time to make friends who stay for life, build a rapport with professors who will later help them with LORs, join societies where they can learn the arts of life and go for trips and out-station fests for a broader experience.
 These are all for meeting new people and building long-lasting connections.
 That’s why the current generation is called the generation of socialisers.

-So if you are planning to hire interns, don’t expect from them to learn the rules and follow the set protocol because they honestly wouldn’t care much.
+So if you are planning to hire a team of interns, don’t expect from them to learn the rules and follow the set protocol because they honestly wouldn’t care much.
 They are there in your company to talk to people, reach out to the upper management and leadership, add more connections to their LinkedIn profile and probably even increase followers on their Instagram account.
-98% of the office schmucks will try to get the interns do their routine tasks or bring the morning cup of coffee for them.
+98% of the office schmucks will try to get the team of interns do their routine tasks or bring the morning cup of coffee for them.
 Trust me, interns will go ahead and willingly do it because they care for the remaining 2% with whom they have a real chance of building a connection.

 Interns need an excuse to voice them